Small Research Grant

 - Jacob Israelashvili, Tel Aviv, Different faces of empathy, Feelings of similarity disrupt accurate understanding of emotions

-Abstract: Empathizing with others is widely presumed to increase understanding of the others’ emotions.
-Little is known, however, about whether empathic process actually help people interpret others' feelings more accurately.
-Here, we probed the relationship between emotion recognition and two empathic processes: feelings of similarity in experience and perspective taking.
-In previous studies we found that having had a similar past experience was related to lower accuracy.
-Study 3 will explore whether such an effect will be replicated with a new set of emotional stimuli and additional control condition.
+Abstract: Empathizing with others is widely presumed to increase understanding of others’ emotions.
+Little is known, however, about whether the empathic process actually helps people interpret others' feelings more accurately.
+Here, we probed the relationship between emotion recognition and two empathic processes: feelings of similarity in experience and perspective-taking.
+In previous studies, we found that having had a similar past experience was related to lower accuracy.
+Study 3 will explore whether such an effect will be replicated with a new set of emotional stimuli and additional control conditions.

 - Matthew Goldberg, Yale University, Ideological differences in motivated reasoning: what mechanisms are at work?